dsyer/nix-demo/README.md

 Hello World!
 ```

-You can add a hook to set up environment variables or whatever:
+The `mkShell` function has other optional arguments.
+You can add a hook to source some shell commands, e.g. to set up environment variables:

 ```nix
 with import <nixpkgs> { };